-- 318 All data on mobile devices should be encrypted using Federal Information Processing Standard - 319 (FIPS) 140-2 or 140-3 validated encryption schemes.
-Passwords to encrypt the data should comply - with agency requirements.
-Implementing additional countermeasures such as file and data - 321 encryption or digital rights management can further protect the confidentiality of information - 322 residing on the device. - The device's "Find My Device" and remote wipe features should be enabled so the EMM can - 324 perform remote wipe to protect data from unauthorized access in the event of device loss, theft, or - 325 suspected compromise.
+All data on mobile devices should be encrypted using Federal Information Processing Standard (FIPS) 140-2 or 140-3 validated encryption schemes.
+Passwords to encrypt the data should comply with agency requirements.
+Implementing additional countermeasures such as file and data encryption or digital rights management can further protect the confidentiality of information residing on the device.

+The device's "Find My Device" and remote wipe features should be enabled so the EMM can perform remote wipe to protect data from unauthorized access in the event of device loss, theft, or suspected compromise.
+To guard against DNS spoofing, only vetted and Agency-approved secure DNS functions should be enabled.